GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

     === "Key points"

         - Effectively using R is a journey of months or years.
-Still, you don't have to be an expert to use R and you can start using and analyzing your data with with about a day's worth of training.
+Still, you don't have to be an expert to use R, and you can start using and analyzing your data with about a day's worth of training.
-        - It is important to understand how data are organized by R in a given object type and how the mode of that type (e.g. numeric, character, logical, etc.) will determine how R will operate on that data.
+        - It is important to understand how R organizes data in a given object type and how the mode of that type (e.g. numeric, character, logical, etc.) will determine how R will operate on that data.
-        - Working with vectors effectively prepares you for understanding how data are organized in R.
+        - Working with vectors effectively prepares you to understand how R organizes data.

     === "Objectives"

-        - Be able to create the most common R objects including vectors
+        - Be able to create the most common R objects, such as vectors
         - Understand that vectors have modes, which correspond to the type of data they contain
         - Be able to use arithmetic operators on R objects
-        - Be able to retrieve (subset), name, or replace, values from a vector
+        - Be able to retrieve (subset), name, or replace values from a vector
         - Be able to use logical operators in a subsetting operation
         - Understand that lists can hold data of more than one mode and can be indexed

     === "Questions"